PaulWheatcroft/8MegStickRecords/README.md

 ## Further Development Ideas

-- For ease of administration it would be beneficial to create a form that could populate the new releases meaning someone non-technical could add these to the page.
 - It would be nice if the Notify Me button in the hero image on the Releases page opened the form in a modal box overlaying the Releases page.
 - The JavaScript gallery used is adequate but not as elegant as it could be.
 For instance the thumbnails are squashed images.
 - It may be necessary to introduce pagination for the releases in future.
 Especially on a mobile phone view.